evkx/evkx.github.io/content/models/bmw/i7/i7_xDrive60/_index.md

 ## Cargo Capacity and Towing Ability

+The cargo capacity in the trunk is 500 liters.
 Max weight is 3250kg, and with the base weight of 2640 kg, you can max load 610 kg, including driver and passengers.
 Some options can increase the base weight and reduce the max loading weight.

 You can order the car with a towbar.
 The maximum total weight on a braked trailer is 2000, and on unbraked, 750kg. <object type="image/svg+xml" data="modelnavigation.svg"></object>